 - Please allow up to two business days for a confirmation of reservation.

-- Room Capacity - COVID-19 and TTU social distancing guidelines is at 6 feet per person, the current capacity listed for Classrooms 110 is at COVID-19 guidelines for TTU (no more than 100 people gathered in any room with a capacity of 200 or more).
+- Room Capacity - COVID-19 and TTU social distancing guidelines is at 6 feet per person, the current capacity listed for Classrooms (110) is at COVID-19 guidelines for TTU.
 Please remember to practice 6 feet or sitting with an empty seat between each person and everyone needs to be wearing a mask.

 - Any use of academic space by student organizations must be approved by Operations Division Planning and Administration.
 Registered student organizations wanting to reserve classrooms must complete an event request through Ad Astra Schedule.